Roan Mountain Elopement Guide

 The best time of year for an elopement ceremony at Roan Mountain depends on what you’re looking for!
 If you like the look of frozen trees & snow, winter & early spring is perfect.
 For autumn leaves on the mountains in the backdrop, then October is your best bet.
 If you want to see the Rhododendron Blooms on the neighboring mountains after your ceremony, then June is when you’ll want to elope there.

-The best part about this location is that it is part of the National Forest land.
-That means that no permit is required for elopements with guests under 75 people.
-(Although I highly suggest keeping the guest count to a minimum because parking can get full during busy weekends).
+The best part about this location is that it is part of the Cherokee National Forest land.
+That means that no permit is required for elopements with a group size under 25 people.
+(This number includes any hired vendors.
+Although I highly suggest keeping the guest count to a minimum because parking can get full during busy weekends).
 The only exception for this is if you are using a wedding planner.
-That would require a special use authorization since the wedding planner would be liable in case of an emergency due to their involvement in helping choose your location.
+That would require your planner to have a guiding permit since the wedding planner would be liable in case of an emergency due to their involvement in helping choose your location.

 Some important notes on eloping on National Forest Land: